boltlabs-inc/zkchannels-spec/tezos/1-setup.md

 * Pointcheval-Sanders signatures public parameters: We use the pairing defined by the [BLS12-381](https://crates.io/crates/bls12_381) crate.
 * EdDSA signature public parameters: We rely on the public parameters selected by the `tezos-client` for Ed25519.

+## Global defaults
+### `TezosEscrowAgent` global defaults
+* `selfDelay`: an integer that represents the length of the dispute period.
+The same delay is applied to the `expiry` and `custClose` entrypoints.
+The value is interpreted in seconds.

+* `minimum_depth`: an integer that represents the minimum number of confirmations for the funding to be considered final.

 # Merchant Setup